Published on September 1st, 2017 | by Ruben0

 Their wines were sent to them by their father, a banker from Jerez.
 The business flourished and a few years later they operated a large bodega accross the train station in Jerez (still part of the Diéz Mérito company but sadly in decay).
 In fact they had been involved in the first train lines in Barcelona and between Jerez and El Portal – a crucial line for bodegas giving them access to the Guadalete river and the sea.

 In 1889 they took over the important soleras of Ysasi y Cia.
 A third brother joined the company (they were now called Díez Hermanos) and in 1893 the Spanish king Alfonso XII appointed the company a Royal Warrant, which explains the Spanish Royal coat of Arms in their wine labels.
-More bodegas were taken over, including Fuentes Parilla and Riva & Rubio and at the start of the 20th century Díez Mérito was at the top of the export sales.
+More bodegas were taken over, including Fuentes Parilla and Riva & Rubio and at the start of the 20th century Díez Hermanos was at the top of the export sales.
+Like many sherry bodegas at that time, they also started a branch in the Port and Madeira trade (later sold to Offley).

 Then there’s the Mérito side of the bodega’s heritage.
 Bodegas Marqués de Mérito was an important producer founded in the mid 1800s.
 They owned extensive vineyards and large bodegas.
 In 1979 Díez Hermanos bought Marqués de Mérito and formed the Díez Mérito group.
 By doing so they also acquired the stunning bodegas Bertemati, an emblematic and beautifully preserved bodega dating back to 1760 and named after its first owner, the Marqués de Misa.